elementallife101/FCP/README.md

 Task 5 (Combining Models):
 - Required Dependencies
 	- Argparse
-	- imageio
  	- numpy
         - matplotlib
         - random

 - Flags
-	- -defuant <>
-   		If we use the flag "- use_network<size(Type:int)>" at the same thime, his argument plots the animation of the network with specified size over timesteps and the mean opinion over timesteps.
-  		Else, we default to use random network
  	- -use_network<size(Type:int)>
-		This argument creates a small world network of the specified size and will use in defuand model Output Examples:
+		This argument creates a small world network of the specified size and will use the ising model to track changes in opinion on it.
+It will display a network of nodes with a blue node representing positive agreement and red node representing negative agreement.
+It will then plot a graph of the change in mean opinion over time.
+This must be passed with the -ising_model flag.
+Output Examples:

 Credits:
 Chenghe Tang -
 Flavio Vela -
-Rory Sutherland -
+Rory Sutherden -
 Tycho Twohig - https://github.com/elementallife101/FCP